Venkie07/vinternship/_blogs/Venkateswaran_K_WIN251662.md

 And that trust changed how I show up — not just as a learner, but as a future developer.

-Thanks to NPTEL Sudarshan Iyengar Indian Institute of Technology, Ropar Vicharanashala (Lab for Education Design) ANNAM.AI
+Thanks to NPTEL, Prof. Sudarshan Iyengar, Indian Institute of Technology Ropar, Vicharanashala (Lab for Education Design), and ANNAM.AI.

 ---